aaroncelestian/RamanLab/docs/UPDATE_CHECKER_README.md

 #### 📥 **Download Latest Version**
 - Opens the GitHub release page in your default web browser
-- Best for users who downloaded ClaritySpectra as a ZIP file
+- Best for users who downloaded RamanLab as a ZIP file
 - Allows manual download and installation

 #### 🔄 **Auto-Update (Git)**
-- Automatically updates ClaritySpectra using `git pull`
+- Automatically updates RamanLab using `git pull`
-- Only works if ClaritySpectra was cloned from GitHub
+- Only works if RamanLab was cloned from GitHub
 - Shows progress dialog during update
 - Requires restart after successful update